JosephKemper/ProjectPlanner/Console Version Plan.md

 I want to be able to track the actual amount of time worked (via estimating the number of hours worked in a day not through actual reporting) on a project/task.
 I want to be able to get a projection based on time taken so far, for how long it will take to complete the project and compare that to the target completion date.
 And I want a progress report feature that could be used to report on progress for the day.

+I also want to add in analytics technology to be able to try to predict how long it will take a person to perform a project/task based on prior projects/tasks with similar skills.
+Ideally, I want this information in some form to be available to supervisors and employees.
+The goal for both will be to help them learn where there are weaknesses so they can better plan for improvement.
+My first thought for how to complete this is to simply track how long a job takes and then create a data structure of some sorts for each skill to then average out the length of time it takes for jobs involving that skill.
+I had the specific thought to track both the raw data, and the difference between the actual time and estimated time.
+As I think about this, I would also want to do the same thing with the skill of estimating the time to complete a job, and try to use that to generate better estimates of how long the job will take.

 ## Features List

 * Track ideas, goals, projects, and tasks (collectively referred to objects)
-* Create, edit, delete goals, projects, and tasks
+* Create, edit, and delete ideas, goals, projects, and tasks
-* Use current date to show objects by due date and flag any overdue objects
+* - Use current date to show objects by due date and flag any overdue objects
 * Automatically show any overdue objects upon loading of the program
 * Automatically show a list of any objects that are due soon
 * Automatically convert an idea into a goal when a project is attached to it